 Figure 2.
-Anticipated new treatment areas (orange) at the Long Point Unit of the Long Point National Wildlife Area, to occur between August 15 and October 31, 2022.
+Anticipated new treatment areas (orange) at the Long Point Unit of the Long Point National Wildlife Area, to occur between August 15 and October 31, 2023.
+Retreatment of areas treated in 2022 may occur as needed.

 Figure 3.
-Potential retreatment treatment sites at the Squire's Ridge section of the Long Point National Wildlife Area, to occur as needed between August 15 and October 31, 2022.
+Potential retreatment treatment sites at Thoroughfare Unit of the Long Point National Wildlife Area, to occur as needed between August 15 and October 31, 2023.
+Retreatment of areas treated in 2022 may occur as needed.